Understanding the Accounts & Buildings Contact Hierarchy

 Invoice logic works much in the same way as proposals.

 If creating an invoice from a building, the billing info will populate from the Billing/Invoice contact role at the building level.
-We see this in the example below with Nick at Nick’s Fish Fry.
+We see this in the example below with Griffin at Freeman Sporting Goods.

 If no Billing/Invoice role was set at the building level, the billing info will pull from the account.
 If no role was set at the account level, the billing info will populate from the account’s billing address, as seen below.